Dawxdio/tetris-py/README.md

 ## How to run
 1. Download tetris_windows.py if you're using Windows or tetris_linux.py if you're using Linux.
-2. Open a command line interface
+2. Open a command line interface.
    a) Windows:
      * Press ⊞Win + R
      * Type "cmd"
      * Press Enter
    b) Linux:
     *
-3. Check that you have Python installed
+3. Check that you have Python installed.
    ```
    python --version
    ```
-4. Run the downloaded file
+4. Run the downloaded file.
    a) Windows:

    ```